-The deployment process creates the app in your HCP account under the HTML5 Applications section with the version you selected.
+The deployment process creates the app in your SCP account under the HTML5 Applications section with the version you selected.

-If your application has the SAPUI5 Client Build project type, an application build is performed in the background of the deployment process.
+A Grunt Build is performed in the background of the deployment process.

-When you deploy the application to HCP, the source code is no longer automatically pushed to the HCP Git.
-Also, it is no longer possible to connect your project to the HCP Git repository via the deployment dialog.
+When you deploy the application to SCP, the source code is no longer automatically pushed to the SCP Git.
+Also, it is no longer possible to connect your project to the SCP Git repository via the deployment dialog.

 The application’s source code should be managed and collaborated with other developers using the great tools of Git – merging, conflict resolution, versioning and more.

-One proposal for starting to work with HCP Git:
+One proposal for starting to work with SCP Git:

-- Create an HCP Git repository for your project from the cockpit, see Git Repositories:
+- Create an SCP Git repository for your project from the cockpit, see Git Repositories: